 Third country origin family members of EEA nationals or Austrian nationals are granted free access to the labour market.
-As skill mismatch and labour scarcities surfaced increasingly in the second half of the 2000s, migration policy was reformed.
-The adaptation of the migration model in favour of inflows of skilled labour was part of the government programme 2008-2013 (Regierungsprogramm: 105-112)18.
+As skill mismatch and labour scarcities surfaced increasingly after 2005, migration policy was reformed.
+The adaptation of the migration model in favour of inflows of skilled labour became part of the government programme 2008-2013 (Regierungsprogramm: 105-112).
 In October 2010 the social partners agreed on the reform of migration policy, by introducing the so called 'Rot-Weiss-Rot-Karte' (Red-White-Red-Card).
-The implementation in July 2011 required amendments to the Foreign Worker Act (AuslBG)

-18 For more see the section on Migration and Integration: http://www.bka.gv.at/DocView.axd?CobId=32965 and the Settlement and Residence Act (NAG2005).
+The implementation in July 2011 required amendments to the Foreign Worker Act (AusIBG) and the Settlement and Residence Act (NAG2005).
 This decision was backed up by research on the expected impact of this migration policy reform on economic and employment growth.
 (Biffl et al. 2010).
-As the administrative costs were high for the migrant - the application had to be handed in at the Austrian embassy abroad - changes to the legislation were requested by the employers.
+As the administrative costs were high for migrants - the application had to be handed in at the Austrian embassy abroad - changes to the legislation were requested by employers.
 Accordingly, in December 2012 an amendment to the foreign worker law was proposed by the Ministry of Labour allowing the employer to organise the paper work in Austria, thereby minimising the administrative work for prospective third country employees.
 The law was adopted and came into effect on April 18, 2013.

-Family members of RWR-Card and Blue Card holders receive the RWR- Card-Plus.
-Not only family members of the RWR and Blue card qualify for the RWR-Card-Plus but also third country family members of third country citizens with permanent residence titles and certain temporary titles, i.e. researchers and scientists and skilled self-employed.
-Holders of the RWR-Card-Plus have unlimited access to the labour market and need no work-permit according to the Foreign-Employment Act.
-The income requirement of third country citizens is adapted annually and amounted to € 1,398 for a married couple in 2018/19.
-Family members have to document A1 German language competences (EU reference scale for language competences)19 when first applying for the card.20
+Family members of R-W-R-Card and Blue Card holders receive the R-W-R- Card-Plus.
+Not only family members of the R-W-R and Blue card qualify for the R-W-R-Card-Plus but also third country family members of third country citizens with permanent residence titles and certain temporary titles, e.g., researchers and scientists and skilled self-employed.
+Holders of the R-W-R-Card-Plus have unlimited access to the labour market and need no work-permit according to the Foreign-Employment Act.
+The income requirement of third country citizens is adapted annually and amounted to $\leq$ 1,525 for a married couple in 2020.
+Family members have to document A1 German language competences (EU reference scale for language competences) when first applying for the card.